Gbengard/aws-client-vpn/readme.md

-# AWS Client VPN Advanced Demonstration
+# AWS Client VPN Advanced Demo

 This GitHub project provides a comprehensive guide for configuring a secure client VPN deployment, enabling workstations to connect to an AWS Virtual Private Cloud (VPC) in a secure manner.